mounika-nannapaneni/ecommerce-sql-analytics/README.md

 - **reviews** – customer ratings and feedback
 - **events** – user interaction events (views, cart, wishlist)

+> For a detailed overview of each CSV file, column names, and data types, see dataset/README.md
 ---

 ## Project Objectives